usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/overview.md

 # Non-Technical Supporting Capabilities Catalog

 This catalog section presents a collection of non-technical supporting capabilities that expand on the baseline set of capabilities defined in [NISTIR 8259B, _IoT Non-Technical Supporting Capability Core Baseline_](https://csrc.nist.gov/publications/detail/nistir/8259b/draft).
-The NISTIR defines an IoT device manufacturer's non-technical supporting capability core baseline, which is a set of non-technical supporting capabilities generally needed from manufacturers or other third parties to support common cybersecurity controls that protect an organization’s devices as well as device data, systems, and ecosystems.
-The baseline provides a starting point to use in identifying a set of detailed actions that implement the device non-technical support capabilities in the baseline.
-The four non-technical supporting capabilities are:
+The NISTIR identifies a set of non-technical supporting capabilities generally needed from manufacturers or other third parties to support common cybersecurity controls that protect an organization’s devices as well as device data, systems, and ecosystems.
+The four non-technical baseline supporting capabilities are:

 * **Documentation:** The ability for the manufacturer and/or supporting entity to create, gather, and store information relevant to cybersecurity of the IoT device throughout the development of a device and its subsequent lifecycle.